aws-amplify/docs/docs/cli/usage/containers.md

 #### GitHub Source

 If you are using GitHub as your source repository for an Amplify project, you can use this to invoke the pipeline instead of having Amplify package and upload source to S3.
-In this use case you will need to provide a [GitHub apersonal access token](https://docs.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) which will be stored in Secrets Manager.
+In this use case you will need to provide a [GitHub apersonal access token](https://docs.github.com/en/enterprise/2.17/user/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) which will be stored in Secrets Manager as well as the full URL to your repository folder (or the branch).
+For instance if you push an Amplify project to GitHub called **MyFargateProject** you would use **https://github.com/username/MyFargateProject/tree/main/amplify/backend/api/APINAME/src**. `repo` and `admin:repo_hook` scopes will be needed.
+Plea

 Code Pipeline will use this for accessing the GitHub repo of your choosing and invoke the build and deploy to your Fargate Service, just as with the Fully Managed flow.
-Your repository must have the same structure as you would have had locally in `./amplify/backend/api/<name>/src`, that is to say:
+Your repository must have the same structure as you would have had locally in `./amplify/backend/api/APINAME/src`, that is to say:

 - Single container needs to have a Dockerfile and all other required files (package.json, etc)
 - Multiple containers needs to have a `docker-compose.yml` and related file structure

+Code Pipeline will create a [webhook on the GitHub repository](https://docs.github.com/en/free-pro-team@latest/developers/webhooks-and-events/about-webhooks) which will trigger an invocation of the build and deployment pipeline to Fargate.

 #### Self-managed builds